Project Length Custom Length

 Is a variety of Tiger’s Eye which was discovered in Namibia, South Africa in 1962 by Sid Pieters.
 This remains its primary source although it has also been discovered around Nanyang in China.
 Colours are mostly lavender blue or light green and some may have small inclusions of red or gold.
 The Chinese Pietersite has a unique gold colour.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Pyrite
+Bead Glossary Gemstones Pyrite

 Q